Thunder Kiss '65: Music video

 The song's music video gained significant airplay on MTV.
-This helped greatly to increase the band's popularity especially after having been played during the MTV animated series Beavis and Butthead on the episode "Yogurt's Cool".
+This helped greatly to increase the band's popularity especially after having been played during the MTV animated series Beavis and Butt-head on the episode "Yogurt's Cool".
 The video was directed by Juliet Cuming and features the band playing the song out in a desert with dancers and monsters.
 According to Rob, it is the lowest budgeted music video released by the band.